 - who have optional insurance only, see 12-03-02, Optional Insurance.

-This policy applies to all decisions about the status of an employer on or after January 1, 2020.
+This policy applies to all decisions on or after March 1, 2021.

 This document was previously published as: